orlandochristian/FrontEnd-Portfolio-Project/readme.md

 1. Paw logo on top left corner.

-2.WebSite Title with a dropdownList with all dog breeds coming from the API in the middle
+2. WebSite Title with a dropdownList with all dog breeds coming from the API in the middle

 ```
 Dog Breeds Choose a dog Breed